 27th Avenue Bistro

-NOTE: I just learned that 27th Avenue Bistro recently closed.
+NOTE: 27th Avenue Bistro is permanently closed.
 Please support your favorite local eats, whether in Coastal Mississippi or elsewhere, so that they stay open!

-The Facebook page categorizes 27th Avenue Bistro in Long Beach MS as a Cajun & Creole Restaurant and a Soul Food Restaurant.
-It is both and much more.
+27th Avenue Bistro is categorized as a Cajun & Creole Restaurant and a Soul Food Restaurant.
+It is both but so much more.
 It is also homestyle Southern country with many twists.
 Chef David Dickensauge is creative, utilizes local proteins and produce.
 Whatever the specials are, order them!

 Other Places to Eat in Gulfport MS